Choosing a Runtime

 Manifest Compatibility

 Section titled “Manifest Compatibility”All four runtimes consume the same xript.manifest.json schema.
-A manifest written for one runtime requires zero changes to work on another — the bindings, capabilities, hooks, types, and limits are all portable.
+A manifest written for one runtime needs zero changes to run on another; the bindings, capabilities, hooks, types, and limits are all portable.

 For the manifest specification, see Manifest.